redislabs-training/ru204/admin-training/lab-setup/vm-config/README.md

 ```

-13. Build the VNC Docker image and run it as a container.
+13. Build the VNC Docker image and run it as a container so the VM has a UI.

 ```bash
 cat << EOF > vnc_docker/Dockerfile